pedro-n-garcez/csv-parser/food_inspections/README.md

-Requires the Food Inspections dataset from the City of Chicago, which can be obtained at https://data.cityofchicago.org/Health-Human-Services/Food-Inspections/4ijn-s7e5/data
+Requires the Food Inspections dataset from the City of Chicago, which can be obtained at https://data.cityofchicago.org/Health-Human-Services/Food-Inspections/4ijn-s7e5/data, Export -> CSV on the upper right corner.